 The Society of Ploughmen was founded in 1972.
 It is a registered charity run by volunteers from the farming community.
 It is responsible for the organisation of the British National Ploughing Championships and for managing the England World and European Ploughing Teams.

 With more than 250 local ploughing societies affiliated to it and a membership drawn from ploughmen and women from all over the world, the Society is a vibrant, thriving organisation and an influential member of the World Ploughing Organization.

 However, membership is not restricted to ploughmen and women alone.
 Anyone can join and there are many members who joined purely out of a love of farming and the countryside.

-Read more details of membership.
+Read more - click here for details of membership.

 Good ploughing still lies at the heart of proper soil management and the Society's main aim is to encourage and promote the art and skill of ploughing.
 Ploughing not only improves soil structure by helping drainage and aerating the soil, it also helps to preserve the land for future generations of farmers.